felixsand/PhPsst/README.md

 ### FileStorage
 The most basic of the storage classes is the FileStorage.
 It's also (generally) the most insecure and if you store a lot of passwords there's a performance issue due to the garbage collector being very crude.
 It is however the easiest way to try out the library and useful during development.
+The constructor parameter $gcProbability is a value from 0 and up, where 0 disables the GC; 1 means it's run for every file write; 10 means it got a 10% probability of running; etc. It's not recommended to turn it off.

 ### RedisStorage
 The recommended production storage class is the RedisStorage.
 It has great performance even during heavy use and